Phillips-Christopher/Phillips_Christopher_Portfollio/README.md

 # Phillips_Christopher_Portfollio
-This is my Full Sail student portfolio
+This portfollio will contain my work and examples that I have created durning my education at Full Sail University.